 Other items of tangible evidence which may be common in a family law case might include emails, photos, or text message printouts.
 Photos taken by a party will generally be admissible.
 Photos taken by a third person may require the photo taker to testify for authentication.
 Emails or text messages between the parties will generally be admissible.
 However, it should be noted that whole conversation chains should be provided, as some judges will exclude these types of communication documents as being incomplete if the whole conversation is not provided.
 Emails or texts with third persons will generally necessitate the author testifying.

-When preparing for the hearing, or hearings, in your case, your job is to inform your family law attorney regarding what documents or statements you may have or be aware of which might be helpful to you.
+When preparing for the hearing, or hearings, in your case, your job is to inform your Denver family lawyer regarding what documents or statements you may have or be aware of which might be helpful to you.
 If you think something have even a slight chance of helping, bring it up to your attorney.
 From there, he or she will make necessary assessments as to both relevance, strategy, and how to get that evidence admitted at hearing.
 A court hearing can be likened to telling a story (to the court), constrained by rules.
 If the rules are not complied with, the judge may never get to hear your full story.